This post is one of a series looking at Art Nouveau Architecture. They complement my book on Art Nouveau Architecture published by Crowood (2020).

 The area around the Mercado is where you will find the best Modernista residential buildings.

-On the Calle Cirilo Amorós (74) this apartment block has plenty of sculptural details.
+On the Calle Cirilo Amorós 74, Casa Peris, 1913 by architect Carlos Carbonell.
+This apartment block has plenty of sculptural details, including nymphs holding jars of cascading water.
 The tripartite windows echo those of Victor Horta in Brussels.

 On Gran Vía Marqués del Turia, Casa Ortega (1906) by Manuel Peris Ferrando.

-On Calle de la Paz, were find a clutch out outstanding apartment blocks.
+On Calle de la Paz/Carrer de la Pau you will find a clutch out outstanding apartment blocks.

 Casa Sancho is a mix of different architectural styles, known at the time as Eclecticism.
 It would be fun to sit in that tower on the corner and watch the world go by on the street below.
 It was built in 1901 by Joaquin María Arnau Miramón.
 The blue and white sgraffito frieze around the top of the façade is eye catching.

-Calle de la Paz, No.21.
-Gómez II building or Casa Sagnier II (1905) by Mora and Enric Ferran Josep Lluís Sagnier.
+Gómez II building or Casa Sagnier II, 1905, by Francisco Mora and Enric Ferran Josep Lluís Sagnier.
 This also has a striking oriel window dominating the corner.

 Edificio Grau, built in 1905 by Pelegrín Mustieles Cano, was originally a private residence for Ángeles Grau.
 It is now home to the Red Nest Hostel.